Probate Q&A Series

 Detailed Answer

-When someone dies owning real estate in North Carolina but lives out of state, North Carolina law requires an ancillary probate proceeding for that property.
-Ancillary probate runs alongside any probate or estate administration in the decedent’s home state.
+When someone dies owning real estate in North Carolina but lives out of state, North Carolina law may require a North Carolina probate proceeding for that property.
+This can include probate of the will in North Carolina and, depending on the circumstances, appointment of a personal representative.
 It ensures that North Carolina land transfers legally to the correct heirs or devisees.

 First, submit the original will, if one exists, to the clerk of superior court in the county where the real property lies.
 Under G.S.
-28A-13-1, you file a petition to admit the will to probate and to appoint the personal representative.
-If no will exists, you petition for appointment of an administrator under G.S.
-28A-15-1.
+28A-2A-1, you may apply for probate of the will.
+If appointment of a personal representative is needed, the clerk may issue letters testamentary or letters of administration as appropriate.
+If no will exists, administration may be sought under Chapter 28A.

-Next, the court issues letters testamentary or letters of administration.
+Next, the court issues letters testamentary or letters of administration, if an estate administration is opened.
 These letters authorize you to act on behalf of the estate in North Carolina.
-Once appointed, you must notify creditors in compliance with G.S.
-28A-18-1, allowing them time to file claims against the estate.
+Once appointed, you must notify creditors in compliance with Article 14 of Chapter 28A, allowing them time to file claims against the estate.
 You inventory and value all estate assets located in North Carolina, including the real property and any personal items.

 Key Steps to Transfer North Carolina Real Property as a Nonresident